-Patient presents as → a 78-year-old man complains of slowly progressive vision loss over the last several years.
+Patient presents as → a 78-year-old man who complains of slowly progressive vision loss over the last several years.
 He describes his vision as if he is looking through "dirty glass" and reports seeing a white halo around lights.
 On physical exam, there is clouding of the lens and no red reflex.

 Cataracts are an opacity of the lens that affects the vision and are the leading cause of blindness worldwide

 - Seen with prolonged systemic or inhaled steroid use and statins

-Cataract appears dark against the red reflux on exam
+Cataract appears dark against the red reflex on exam

 - Slit lamp to magnify, difficult to see the fundus